emmanuelgjr/2025LLMTop10Mapping/FAIR.md

 # OWASP Top 10 for LLM Applications 2025 Mapped to FAIR

 This repo maps the vulnerabilities identified in the [OWASP Top 10 for LLM Applications 2025](https://genai.owasp.org) to the [FAIR (Factors for the Analysis of Information Risk) framework](https://www.fairinstitute.org/).
-The FAIR model helps analyze information security risks by providing a structured approach to understanding the potential impact and likelihood of risks related to Large Language Models (LLMs).
+The FAIR model helps analyze information security risks through a structured approach to understanding the potential impact and likelihood of risks related to Large Language Models (LLMs).

 ## FAIR Model Overview
 The FAIR model evaluates risk through two main components: